Community Action Partnership of Orange County CA assistance programs.

 ECIP is also called F/T (Energy Crisis Intervention Program or Fast Track).
 Additional utility bill assistance is from this ECIP service.
 This assists eligible clients who are in crisis of having their electric or natural gas service disconnected.
 Residents who apply from Orange County California whose utilities are included in their rent are not eligible for services of this program.

 The additional, basic services of this ECIP federal government sponsored program include heater repair and replacement.
 Or air conditioning units can be worked on.
 Eligible families are homeowners from the area only.
 The client needs to call the Gas Company to check appliances first.
+Find other resources to help pay a deposit to get utilities turned on if no money.

 Community Action Partnership of Orange County provides assistance to eligible individuals in the form of discounts on the electric bill or gas bill via CARE/FERA (California Alternative Rates for Energy, Family Electric Rate Assistance).
 The utility company providing the discount to the household will determine if the individual qualifies for CARE or FERA.